Skip to main content

 Data Sources

-Data not compliant with these criteria, but yet considered relevant and of EU added-value, may be made available on the website via 'links to external sources’ or considered for other outputs, such as factsheets.
+Data not compliant with these criteria, but yet considered relevant and of EU added-value, may be made available on the website via ‘’links to external sources’’.

 Data Quality Criteria